3mcd/vue-panel/README.md

 will be merged with the inline styles of each component instance via the `v-bind:style` directive.

 > Note: This feature does not work with the bundled directives.
-Directives are designed to provide the bare-minimum Flexbox structure that you can integrate with any component or element.
+Directives are designed to provide the bare-minimum Flexbox parameters that you can integrate with any component or element.

 ###Example